liuwan95/liuwan95.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Machine Learning for Cybersecurity
+  - Machine Learning/Deep Learning for Cybersecurity
-  - Robustness and Security of Machine learning
+  - Robustness and Security of AI model
   - Vision-Language Multi-Modal Learning
-  - Data Science

 # Education to show in About widget
 education:
   courses:
     - course: PhD in Electrical and Computer Engineering
       institution: Old Dominion University
-      year: 2017 - Present
+      year: 2017 - 2023
     - course: BSc in Computer Science
       institution: Hunan University
       year: 2013 - 2017